Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Background results

 \begin{theorem} Let $\mathbb{M}$ be a smooth manifold of dimension $\tilde{d}$ and let $1 \leq p, q \leq \infty, t \in \R$ with $t > \tilde{d}/p$ if $p>1$ or $t \geq \tilde{d}$ if $p=1$.
 Let $\mu \in \N$ satisfy $0 \leq \mu \leq \lceil t - \tilde{d}(1/p - 1/q)_+ \rceil - 1$.
 Also, let $X \subset \mathbb{M}$ be a discrete set with fill distance $h_{X, \mathbb{M}} \leq C_\mathbb{M}$.
 If $f \in W_p^t(\mathbb{M})$ satisfies $f|_X = 0$, then

-\end{theorem} Here $h_{X, \mathbb{M}}$ is defined as the fill distance $h_X$, but using the intristic distance on the manifold instead of the Euclidean one, and $W_p^t(\mathbb{M})$ is a Sobolev space on the manifold $\mathbb{M}$.
+\end{theorem} Here $h_{X, \mathbb{M}}$ is defined as the fill distance $h_{X,\Omega}$, but using the intristic distance on the manifold instead of the Euclidean one, and $W_p^t(\mathbb{M})$ is a Sobolev space on the manifold $\mathbb{M}$.

-We remark that similar statements as in Theorem \ref{th:estimate_derivatives_wendland} and Theorem \ref{th:sampling_inequ_manifolds} are also available for interpolation with analytic kernels such as the Gaussian kernel.
-However, as we focus on Sobolev kernels (see also Remark \ref{rem:focus_on_sobolev_kernels}), we do not recall those estimates here.
+We remark that similar statements as in \Cref{th:estimate_derivatives_wendland} and \Cref{th:sampling_inequ_manifolds} are also available for interpolation with analytic kernels such as the Gaussian kernel.
+However, as we focus on Sobolev kernels we do not recall those estimates here.